-Usually, the thicker a mattress, the softer it feels.
+Usually, the more mattress thickness, the softer it feels.
 In this section, we discuss the factors to consider when deciding on your mattress thickness.

 Different thickness levels affect the feel of the mattress, which in turn impacts your sleep quality no matter your sleeping position.
 Certain sleeping positions need more cushioning, while other positions need more support.
 Mattresses with different thickness levels can cater to these varying sleep needs.